Whitney A. Stevens-Sostre, PhD

 PhD Candidate

-Aarion is a 3rd year PhD candidate at the University of Maryland Baltimore School of Pharmacy.
-His research is focused on applying computational methods to accelerate covalent drug discovery targeting kinases and GTPases.
-In addition to accelerating the design of functional biomaterial based on amino polysaccharides.
-Outside of research, he enjoy's hiking, traveling, cooking, and eating new foods.
+Aarion is 5th year PhD candidate at the University of Maryland Baltimore School of Pharmacy.
+His research focuses on applying computational methods to accelerate covalent drug discovery targeting kinases.
+In addition to accelerating the design of biomaterial based on chitosan.
+Outside of research, he enjoys hiking, traveling, cooking and eating new foods.

 |